Find the cheapest* way to send money from anywhere to India in our guide.

 Banks vs money transfer companies

 While looking into the visa and business licensing requirements for this venture, he decides to also look at ways that he can send his profits back home to his wife.
-He first checks the difference between using a bank and using a money transfer service:
+He first checks the difference between using a bank and using a money transfer service.
+Consider the example below:

 |Bank||Money transfer service|

-Conclusion: Aryan’s wife will receive 1,868 more Rupees if Aryan uses the money transfer service.
-Aryan will also save $3 AUD on his end this way.
+Conclusion: Aryan’s wife would receive 1,930.89 more Rupees if Aryan uses the money transfer service instead of the bank.
+Aryan will also save AUD$15.05 in fees on his end this way.

-How do I compare transfer companies when transferring money to India?
+How to compare your options when transferring money to India

-Aryan learned a lot from his inquiry into his money transfer options.
-When comparing services, look for the following features and rates to find the one that offers the most value:
+When comparing services, look for the following features and rates to find the one that best meets your needs and that offers the most value:

 - Little to no fees.
 The bank charges a standard fee on all transfers regardless of the amount.
 To compare money transfer options you will need to inquire about different cash amounts to see how much the fee is going to be.